UNIVERSITY OF BAGUIO

 General Luna Road, Baguio City, 2600

-Vice Chairman: Dr. Zorba Bnn R. Bautista
+Chairman: Dr. Zorba Bnn R. Bautista

 The University of Baguio (UB) was founded by educators Dr. Fernando “Tatay” Bautista and his wife Mrs. Rosa “Nanay” Bautista.
 Tatay and Nanay put up the institution with the goal of helping rebuild the nation from the rubbles of the Second World War.
 The Baguio Technical and Commercial Institute, as it was then called, offered vocational courses.
 Since then, Baguio Tech has steadily expanded its academic portfolio, offering tertiary education in 1950.